-- The value loaded is bigger than the page buffer size during "Number of Locations to Program" - Address written in a sector is not the same as the one assigned during the Write-Buffer-Load command. - Address/ Data pair written to a different write-buffer-page than the one assigned by the "Starting Address" during - the "write buffer data loading" operation. - Writing not "Confirm Command" after the assigned number of "data load" cycles.
+- The value loaded is bigger than the page buffer size during "Number of Locations to Program" - Address written in a sector is not the same as the one assigned during the Write-Buffer-Load command. - Address/ Data pair written to a different write-buffer-page than the one assigned by the "Starting Address" during the "write buffer data loading" operation. - Writing not "Confirm Command" after the assigned number of "data load" cycles.

-The abort is triggered by Q1=1, Q7=DATA# (last address written), Q6=toggle, Q5=0.
+At Write Buffer Abort mode, the status register will be Q1=1, Q7=DATA# (last address written), Q6=toggle.
 A Write-to-Buffer-Abort Reset command sequence has to be written to reset the device for the next operation.